Raising Girls: How To Help Your Daughters

 Ever since I was the agony aunt of Just 17 magazine I have had an interest in the whole idea of how girls are raised.

 His words of wisdom on how to raise girls are simple but effective, have fun, make them feel secure and the part that I love the most nurture their spark.

-to the degree that she’s immersed herself in learning about animals, and wanting to do things for animal charities over being fixated on her appearance.
-I am hoping this ‘spark’ is something that she takes into her tween and teen years and will help balance up what’s going to inevitably (at some point) affect her self belief.
+to the degree that she immersed herself in learning about animals.
+She now wants to work with animal charities, instead of being fixated on her appearance.
+I hope this ‘spark’ is something that she takes into her tween and teen years.
+Will help balance up what’s going to inevitably at some point affect her self belief.

-But what do you think about the pressure young girls are under?
+What do you think about the pressure young girls are under?
 Is raising girls this way the best way to safeguard them?
 Let us know your thoughts.